THalfar/Learning_RL/README.md

 - **Current Metric**: I am currently experimenting with various approaches and using the moving average of the rewards from the last three training steps.
 - **Goal**: To refine the hyperparameters identified in the first phase and achieve robust performance over longer training periods.

+## Current Progress

+- **Class Development**: I have begun developing a class that unifies the various RL testing scripts.
+This class is designed to handle single-phase NAS processes, enabling streamlined experimentation with different environments and models.
+- **Next Steps**: I will continue to enhance this class by integrating more optimization strategies and improving support for diverse RL environments.

 # Results

 ## HandManipulateBlockRotateParallelDense